 - Preheat oven to 350ºF.
 Spray 9″ x 13″ pan liberally with cooking spray.

-- Combine flour, baking soda, and salt in a large bowl.
+- Combine flour, baking powder, and salt in a large bowl.

 - Separate eggs.
 Beat egg yolks with 3/4 cup of the granulated sugar on high speed until the egg yolks are pale and have doubled in size.
 Beat in milk and vanilla extract.
 Pour over the flour mixture and very gently combine.

 - Beat egg whites on high speed until soft peaks begin to form.
 Add remaining 1/4 cup granulated sugar and beat until the egg whites become stiff but not dry.